On the Identification of Diagnostic Expectations: Econometric Insights from DSGE Models: Identification analysis for a medium-scale DSGE

 \subsection{Global identification}

-Specifically, \cite{l2024incorporating} develop a standard medium-scale DSGE model that incorporates a wide range of frictions: investment adjustment costs, variable capital utilization, habit formation in consumption, price and wage stickiness, and noisy signals about permanent productivity.
-I follow their framework closely, with one key modification to the information structure.
-In their setting, following \cite{blanchard2013news}, productivity consists of two components: a nonstationary permanent process and a stationary transitory process.
-Agents do not observe these components directly, but instead receive a noisy signal about the permanent component.
-In contrast, I work with a stationary system where the permanent productivity component is made stationary by expressing it in growth rates, and agents observe a noisy signal about the growth rate of permanent productivity.
-This modification is motivated by technical considerations.
-For the KL optimization, including the nonstationary permanent productivity level in the state vector produces a nearly flat objective function around zero frequency, leading to extremely slow convergence and numerical instability.
-Importantly, this adjustment is purely technical and does not alter the substantive economic interpretation of the information friction.
+Specifically, \citet{l2024incorporating} develop a medium-scale DSGE model featuring investment adjustment costs, variable capital utilization, habit formation in consumption, price and wage stickiness, and a noisy signal about permanent productivity.
+I follow their framework closely, with one modification to the information structure.
+Following \citet{blanchard2013news}, productivity is decomposed into a nonstationary permanent component and a stationary transitory component, and agents receive a noisy signal about the permanent component rather than observing either component directly.
+In my implementation, I express the permanent component in growth rates and work with a stationary system; agents observe a noisy signal about permanent productivity growth rather than its level.
+This reformulation is adopted for numerical tractability.
+It does not change the economic role of the information friction.

-The model is driven by seven structural shocks: shocks to temporary and permanent productivity, a noise shock to signal about permanent productivity growth, a shock to the marginal efficiency of investment, price and wage markup shocks, and shocks to monetary and fiscal policy.
-In addition, the framework includes five measurement errors.
-These measurement errors are introduced only to balance the number of shocks with the number of observables in the estimation and play no role in the identification analysis.

-To estimate the model, \cite{l2024incorporating} use 12 observables: output growth, consumption growth, investment growth, inflation, the interest rate, wage growth, labor growth, and one-period-ahead forecasts of output growth, consumption growth, investment growth, inflation, and the interest rate.
-However, as noted by \cite{qu2023using}, global identification analysis requires the spectral density to be non-singular.
-Following \cite{qu2023using}, I therefore work with log deviations from steady states of output, consumption, investment, wage, and labor, rather than their growth rates.
-Together with inflation and the interest rate, this yields 7 measurement variables in total.
-For completeness, Appendix \ref{sec: App2} contains a detailed discussion of the modified information friction block as well as the full set of model equations.